July-to-me/Smart_Lights_ML_Data_Analysis/README.md

 ## Dataset

-This dataset contains X rows and Y columns for the variables listed below.
-The following contains stats in Pokemon: A Pokemon has a unique set of stats that contribute to the Pokemon's identity.
+This dataset contains 1442772 rows and 3 columns (originally) for the variables listed below.

 Variable  |Description |
 -----|-----|